rohan843/cybersecurity-notes/README.md

 There are **different types of SIEM tools**:

 1. **Self-hosted SIEM tools**: They require organizations to install, operate and maintain the tool using their own physical infrastructure, such as server capacity.
 The organization's IT department manages and maintains these applications, rather that a third party vendor.
 They are **ideal when an organization is required to maintain physical control over confidential data**.
+2. **Cloud-hosted SIEM tools**: They are maintained and managed by the SIEM providers, making them accessible through the Internet.